roman/Haskell-etc/README.md

 parameter.

 This will return a tuple with the chosen sub-command and the configuration map;
-the command type needs to be an instance of the `Aeson.FromJSON`, `Aeson.ToJSON` and `Data.Hashable.Hashable` typeclasses for the command to be parsed/serialized effectively.
+the command Haskell type needs to be an instance of the `Aeson.FromJSON`, `Aeson.ToJSON` and `Data.Hashable.Hashable` typeclasses for the command to be parsed/serialized effectively.

 ##### Example